chenxiaoquan233/KMP-on-x86-ASM/README.md

 # KMP-on-x86-ASM

-this is KMP algorithm inplemented with x86 ASM.
+>This is KMP algorithm inplemented with x86 ASM.
-input str_a and str_b.
-then find str_a in str_b.
+>Tested on Win98